Precise description of medium-induced emissions: Numerical results

 \subsection{The in-in contribution}

 To start, it is interesting to look at just the in-in contribution, as this is what was studied in \cite{Blaizot:2012fh}.
 To do this we define $\Fmed^{\rm in-in} = \rmR \,\frac{\p^2}{2 \omega^2} \Fc(\p|L)$, and plot this as a function of time and $\theta$ in Figs. \ref{fig:fmed-inin-time}-\ref{fig:fmed-inin-theta}.
 In \cite{Blaizot:2012fh} the authors argue that the non-factorizable part should be negligible as long as $L \gg t_{\rm br} = \sqrt{2 \omega/\qhat}$.
+The medium parameters were chosen to put focus on where the effects are most sizable.
 We can now use our numerical results to check this statement.

 Looking at the left plot in Fig. \ref{fig:fmed-inin-time} we have $t_{\rm br}\simeq 0.5$ fm and $t_{\rm br}\simeq 0.8$ fm for $z=0.09$ and $z=0.5$, respectively.
 We would therefore expect the finite-$N_c$ and the factorizable results to match closely at late times.
 However, this is not what we see.
 For $z=0.5$ the two solutions actually move away from each other at around 1 fm.
 The same is also true for the 100 GeV plot on the right, but since error bands are bigger it is harder to draw concrete conclusions.